 - the exquisite gourmet cuisine of executive chef Clyde Nelson for breakfast, lunch and dinner

-- winter horseback riding and horse drawn sleigh rides
+- horse drawn sleigh rides

 - tubing hill for little kids and big kids up to the age of 100

 - help in arranging winter horseback riding, dogsledding, fly fishing, or snowmobiling with a local outfitter

 - complimentary shuttles to and from the Hayden (HDN) airport

 - free daily ski shuttle to Steamboat should you crave some downhill skiing or snowboarding